Join Dale Walker for virtual open studios focused on slow stitching, which is anything done by hand with yarn or thread.

 Details:

-Join other weavers to explore traditional tapestry designs.
-Thanks to our BARN woodworking friends, we have a set of Navajo-style looms that also can be adapted to Salish-style weaving.
+Thanks to our BARN woodworking friends, a set of Navajo-style looms that also can be adapted to Salish-style weaving are now available.

-Learn to warp the looms, explore fiber choice and pattern.
+Learn to warp the looms, explore fiber choice, and pattern.
 You can use one of our new looms or any loom setup for tapestry-style weaving.

 We decide on our learning journey as a group.
 Please register for this event.